patyoon/notion-hugo/content/post/why-i-write.md

 If asked what I would do if money wasn't a concern, my answer would have varied at different points in my life.
 At times, I might have said traveling the world, becoming an off-piste mountain guide, or being the DJ who can tear up the dance floor.
 Each dream reflects a unique phase of my life, and each one has been a burning passion for me.

-When I want something, I pursue it.
-My determination is strong, and I've dedicated significant time and energy to my goals.
-The confidence and grit I've gained from this will remain with me forever.

 However, pouring so much energy into one thing can cause other areas of life to be overlooked.
 For me, it was understanding what makes me human.
-I learned to be brave, compassionate, and real.
+I learned to be brave, compassionate, and honest.
 I began to recognize my strengths, confront my insecurities, and most importantly, started to love myself.
 I've made progress in reshaping the narrative I tell myself about who I am.

 You might wonder why I'm sharing all of this in relation to my decision to write again.
 Five years ago, I had the idea to share my writing.
 I was passionate about it and even built this website, but for years, I struggled to put my work out there.
 I feared judgment, upsetting people, and doubted my writing skills.